ryu1kn/vscode-partial-diff/README.md

 * You can compare (diff) text selections within a file, across different files, or to the clipboard.
 * Multi cursor text selection
 * User defined text normalisation rules to reduce the noise in the diff (e.g. replace tab characters to spaces)
+* Compare text in 2 visible editors (i.e. tabs) with one command

 ![Compare two text selections](https://raw.githubusercontent.com/ryu1kn/vscode-partial-diff/master/images/public.gif)